HPLC and UHPLC Electrochemical Detectors

 Sensitive, selective detection of oxidizable compounds

-Nothing beats electrochemical detection for sensitive, selective measurement of compounds in complex matrices that undergo oxidation or reduction.
-They are ideal for neurotransmitters, pharmaceutical and where selectivity is needed for characterization in complex samples such as natural products, biological tissues and fluids.
+Nothing beats electrochemical detection in HPLC for sensitive, selective measurement of compounds in complex matrices that undergo oxidation or reduction.
+This detector is ideal for neurotransmitters and pharmaceutical applications where selectivity is needed for characterization in complex samples such as natural products, biological tissues, and fluids.
 Use amperometric cells for high sensitivity, low sample volumes, and coulometric sensors to maximize both selectivity and sensitivity.

-This bibliography showcases the analytical capabilities of LC electrochemical detection and highlights the scope of different analytical methods found in the literature.
+This bibliography showcases the analytical capabilities of HPLC with electrochemical detection and highlights the scope of different analytical methods found in the literature.

 Achieve the lowest possible detection limits for oxidizable and reducible compounds.